LVBullock-FSdev/LVBullock-FSdev/README.md

 - 🔭 I’m currently working on ...
 Creating a test engine.
 - 🌱 I’m currently learning ...
 How to create projects in MERN
 - 👯 I’m looking to collaborate on ...
+Pretty much anything IT-related.
+I need the knowledge.
 - 🤔 I’m looking for help with ...
 File and image uploads
 - 💬 Ask me about ...
 Crafting
 - 📫 How to reach me: ...
 Email, if you have it.